cybercow/uv-exposure/README.md

    - two independent - but single timed channels, combine as you wish like for eg.:
      use 1st. channel for UV-LED strip for UV exposure of PCB use 2nd. channel for regular white LED strip and PCB/film inspection; you got the idea ...
-   - use two relays for powering both channels - or use a MOSFET switch as did the author from the YT video bellow ...
+   - use two relays for powering both channels - or use a transistor switch as did the author from the YT video bellow ...
    - take care of LED/PSU power to not exceed combined power of Arduino + accessories + combined LED strips, i'm using 12V / 5A LED driver